-- Develop events that raise awareness about unique local food and cultural diversit - Support story-telling, creative design, sustainable packaging, cross-marketing and export of local producers' products and services - c.
-Protect and promote traditional food and craft production as well as explore contemporary visitor experience - d.
-Take steps to increase the amount of protected GI products in the region. - Develop and use digital tools such as apps and online platforms that facilitate the promotion and valorisation of the region's cultural and food diversity, as well as encourage responsible consumerism.
+- a.
+Develop events that raise awareness about unit - b.
+Support story-telling, creative design, sustainat - Protect and promote traditional food and craft | - d.
+Take steps to increase the amount of protected G - e.
+Develop and use digital tools such as apps and or - as well as encourage responsible consumerism.